ploomber/doc/examples/docker/fastapi-ai-helper/README.md

 * What was the date of order 536365?

 Order numbers you can try: '536365', '536366', '536367', '536368', '536369', '536370'

 Orders that contain information on cancellations: 'C536379', 'C536383', 'C536391'

+## Key components in this application

+1. `pipelinehelper.py`: This file contains the code for the pipeline.
+It uses the Haystack framework to build a RAG pipeline that can answer questions about orders.
+The pipeline is initialized with a document store that contains information about orders.
+The pipeline uses the document store to answer questions about orders.

+2. `app.py`: This file contains the code for the API.
+It uses FastAPI to build an API that can answer questions about orders.
+The API is initialized with a pipeline that can answer questions about orders.

+3. `Dockerfile`: This file contains the instructions for building a Docker image for this application.

+4. `requirements.txt`: This file contains the Python dependencies for this application.